 What if you scheduled a company convention the same day that 5 other companies had theirs?
-The chances of this happening are next to nil but you get the point.
+The chances of this happening are low but you get the point.

-Now you’re both vying for attendees and no one goes home happy.
+Now you’re all vying for attendees and no one goes home happy.
 Instead of competing for attendees, pick a day where your event is the only one claiming attention.

 Who’s Going To Be There?